April 1, 1865 - During the U.S.

 dropping of two atomic bombs by the U.S., he made a radio address urging

 his people to stop fighting.
-After the war he remained as the symbolic
+After the war, he remained the symbolic

 head of state in Japan's new parliamentary government.
 In 1946, he renounced